Tana River Primate National Reserve

 The Tana River Primate National Reserve is a former 170 sqkm national wildlife reserve in south-eastern Kenya.
-It existed from 1976 to 2007.

 Geography

 Most of the area was semi-arid savanna but a small portion, about 13 sqkm, was made up of small patches of riverine forest.

 History

 The government of Kenya set aside the land in 1976 as an order to protect the swampy forests of the Lower Tana River and two endangered primates, the Tana River mangabey and the Tana River red colobus, that are found there.
 The endangered primates inhabit sixteen patches of forest (ranging from .1 to 6.25 km^{2}) which extends for 60 km down the meandering lower Tana River, between Nkanjonja and Mitapani.

 Despite a $6.7 million World Bank Global Environment Facility project (1996 to 2001), conservation measures for the two primates have been largely ineffective.

 In 2005, more than 250 families of farmers were relocated 90 km away to the coastal community of Kipini.